ONSdigital/dis-wagtail/README.md

 make runserver
 ```

-You can specify the runtime configuration either in your IDE (for PyCharm see [here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#createExplicitly)), or copy the `.env-dev-example` and rename it to `.env` which will allow Django to pick up the config.
+You can specify the runtime configuration either in your IDE (for PyCharm see [here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#createExplicitly)), or copy the `.development.env` and rename it to `.env` which will allow Django to pick up the config.
 Note that once you create the `.env` file, and you'd like to switch back to running the application in a container with `make compose-up`, the `.env` file will be accessible inside the containers and it will be picked up by the `honcho` command.
 In order to avoid conflicts you should comment out the `DATABASE_URL` and `REDIS_URL` variables in the `.env` file.

 > [!NOTE]